TWChennai/RecruitX-Frontend/README.md

 ## Contributing to this codebase:

-1. Please ensure that you adhere to the coding guidelines from the previous, exisintg code.
+1. Please ensure that you adhere to the coding guidelines from the previous, existing code.
 2. Please ensure that you run the following command as a pre-commit check:
   ```bash
   $ ./build.sh